dfine907/bullseye_game/README.md

 In the Bullseye Game, you control the blue character tasked with protecting eggs from incoming monsters that appear from the left side of the screen.

-• Safe Zone: The Safe Forest at the top of the screen is where hatchlings and eggs are safe.
+Safe Zone: The Safe Forest at the top of the screen is where hatchlings and eggs are safe.
 Yellow sparks signify a successful save, earning you one point.
 Red sparks indicate a hatchling has been eaten.

-• Hatching Time: Eggs hatch after 9 seconds, making the hatchlings vulnerable to monsters.
+Hatching Time: Eggs hatch after 9 seconds, making the hatchlings vulnerable to monsters.

-• Objectives:
+Objectives:

 * Protect the eggs and push them to the Safe Forest.

 * Save / Score 30 hatchlings to win.

 * The game ends if 7 or more hatchlings are eaten.

-    *To restart the game at any time, press r on your keyboard.
+* To restart the game at any time, press r on your keyboard.

 Enjoy the game!